Cirras/eo-protocol/docs/elements.md

 > **Implementation notes**
 > - An "out-of-bounds" value is smaller than the smallest possible value, or larger than the largest possible value.
-> - A value that's *within* the possible range but undefined in the enumeration should be considered unknown.
+> - A value that's *within* the possible range but undefined in the enumeration should be considered unrecognized.

 ## The \<value> Element
 Text content is required and must be a numeric value.